theupdateframework/taps/tap4.md

 update it.
 Otherwise, if the root metadata files specifies a custom list of URLs from which it should be updated, then the client uses those URLs to update this file.
-Otherwise, the client uses the list of mirrors specified in the repository assignments file.
+Otherwise, the client uses the list of mirrors specified in the map file.

 Second, the client uses similar steps to update the timestamp metadata file.